MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 <!-- ====================================================================== -->
-## DevTools extension for Visual Studio Code: Right-click an HTML file to launch, and Application tool
+## Launch the browser from an HTML file and use the Application tool within Visual Studio Code

 <!-- Title: DevTools for Visual Studio Code: Right-click to launch, and Application tool -->
 <!-- Subtitle: Use the context menu on any HTML document in Visual Studio Code to launch a new instance of the Microsoft Edge browser and DevTools. -->